ndm13/Camomile-Twitch/README.md

+# This repository is being archived
+Twitch Prime is now Amazon Gaming.
+Fuel links are dead.
+We live in the future.
+This project has outlived its usefulness and will be archived.

+---

 Okay, so Twitch feels like giving away free games to Twitch Prime members, which is cool.
 But when you click on the helpful links it creates, it forces the Twitch Desktop app to open and launch the